Covid – oh Covid. Have you wrecked – or reinvented the job market?

 What we can gather from this, is that there are two main code combinations of why people quit their job :

 1 – ‘Money’ paired with many other reasons.
 Most common: a bad work environment and not feeling supported or able to grow.
 Money rarely stands on its own.

-🔔We have created a dashboard for you to deep dive into the details through interactive chart visualisations, verbatim samples & more!🔔
+🔔We have created a dashboard for you to deep dive into the covid details through interactive chart visualizations, verbatim samples & more!🔔